rambasnet/Python-Fundamentals/labs/dicts/morsecodepalindromes/README.md

 1. Open your CS0Lab-... repo in VS Code
 2. Create a lab folder **morsecodepalindromes** inside your CS0Lab-... repository
-3. Inside the lab folder, create two files: main.py and test_main.py
+3. Inside the lab folder, create two files provided in the lab folder.
-4. Type the partial code stub provided in main.py and test_main.py files and fix all FIXMEs.
+4. Type the partial code stub provided and fix all FIXMEs.
 (80 points)
 5. Follow best programming practices by using proper white spaces, comments, etc.

 ```text